LisaGenner/Chat-App/README.md

 # Context
-More and more people use their phones for daily tasks, such as shopping, creating to-do lists, communicating with friends, scheduling meetings, and more.
-That's why many companies offer native mobile versions of their web apps, or even skip creating a web app entirely.
+More and more people use their phones for daily tasks, such as shopping, creating to-do lists, communicating with friends, scheduling meetings, etc. That's why many companies offer native mobile versions of their web apps or even skip creating a web app entirely.
 In the past, building high-quality mobile apps required a lot of time and money because writing apps for different platforms like iOS and Android required specialized programmers who could build and maintain multiple codebases.